Lyle-Tafoya/Omega/README.md

 ### Windows

-I use MSYS2 MingW x64.
+I use MSYS2 UCRT64.
 Installing MSYS2 and setting up your build environment are beyond the scope of this guide.
 You should reference their official documentation if you need help with that.

 ```
 git clone https://github.com/Lyle-Tafoya/Omega.git